ilkkamtk/WSK/Week3/AdvancedJavascript2.md

 ### Enhancing the Restaurant App with Filter and Display Feature

-In this assignment, you will enhance your restaurant app by implementing a feature that allows users to filter and display only Sodexho or Compass restaurants.
+In this assignment, you will enhance your restaurant app by implementing a feature that allows users to filter and display only Sodexo or Compass restaurants.
 This assignment will emphasize the use of `map` and `filter` methods with arrays, promoting a modern and functional approach to solving the problem.

 **Requirements:**